• Skip to main content

 I started with my sander with 80 grit paper to remove any sharp edges or splinters.
 I smoothed out the edges, which helped make it look a little more worn.
 I was also careful to not remove too much of the surface – I really like the look of the saw marks and I wanted to keep those.

 I know not all pieces will have those marks, so they could be recreated by running the board parallel with the blade on a bandsaw to rough it up a bit, or even a jigsaw if you’re making a smaller piece.
-This is a great video that shows you how to create the aged look on new wood.

-After sanding it, I sprayed it with water to soften it a bit in order to make it easier to run over it with a wire brush and these wire end drill brushes.
+After sanding it, I sprayed it with water to soften it a bit in order to make it easier to run over it with a wire brush and wire end drill brushes.
 This will make the grain in the wood stand out and be more pronounced, giving it the aged look.

 One of the tools that was really helpful in making the piece look used, antiqued, and worn was a hand planer.
 But you could use a hammer, chisel, wire brush, screwdriver, etc to do the same thing.